naiq/Duke_evaluation/README.md

 ![](https://github.com/layumi/Duke_evaluation/blob/master/DukeMTMC_reID_mosaic.jpg)
 DukeMTMC_reID is a subset of the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/) for image-based re-ID, in the format of the Market-1501 dataset.
 The original dataset contains 85-minute high-resolution videos from 8 different cameras.
 Hand-drawn pedestrain bounding boxes are available.

-** What's new: We update the name of the dataset from 'Duke' to 'DukeMTMC_reID' and we add the original license from DukeMTMC.**
+**What's new: We update the name of the dataset from 'Duke' to 'DukeMTMC_reID'.
+And we add the original license from DukeMTMC and remove the redistribution limitation.**

 We crop pedestrain images from the videos every 120 frames, yielding in total 36,411 bounding boxes with IDs.
 There are 1,404 identities appearing in more than two cameras and 408 identities (distractor ID) who appear in only one camera.
 We randomly select 702 IDs as training set and the remaining 702 IDs as the testing set.
 In the testing set, we pick one query image for each ID in each camera and put the remaining images in the gallery.